 It was this desire to believe that was my starting point as I began to shape the plot of my novel, The Unseen.
 I started to wonder why different people might believe, and what their various reactions to the possibility of fairies living at the bottom of the garden might be; and also why somebody might be prepared to assemble a hoax to help convince the sceptics.
 Elsie Wright and Frances Griffiths admitted in later life that their photos had been hoaxed, taken with the help of paper cut outs.
 The high-profile attention they received made it impossible for them to confess at the time.
 But to her dying day Frances insisted that there had been fairies at Cottingley, and that the final picture they took, of the fairy bower (above), was genuine.
 Using a fake to prove that something is real…a fascinating idea that I carried into my book!

-Katherine Webb was born in 1977 and grew up in Hampshire before reading History at Durham University.
-She has since spent time in London and Venice, and now lives in rural Berkshire.
-Having worked as a waitress, au pair, personal assistant, book binder, library assistant, seller of fairy costumes, and housekeeper, she now writes full time.
+Katherine Webb was born in 1977 and grew up in Hampshire.
+She read History at Durham University, since when she has spent time in London and Venice.
+She has worked as a waitress, and an au pair, a personal assistant, a book binder, a library assistant, a seller of fairy costumes, and also a housekeeper.
+Katherine now writes full time.